VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

      except SyntaxError:
      messagebox.showerror("Error", "Invalid Expression")

-## NameError due to undefined variable:
+## NameError due to an undefined variable:

 **Problem**: The code checks for the '=' and 'C' buttons, but they're not defined in the button list.